NTIA/vqm/README.md

 BVQM contains unnecessary functionality and residual code remaining from the metric development process.

 ### Command Line Video Quality Metric (CVQM) Software
 CVQM is a Windows command line program for performing out-of-service / lab bench testing.
-The video quality calibration and metric algorithms within CVQM are basically identically to those offered by BVQM.
+The video quality calibration and metric algorithms within CVQM are basically identical to those offered by BVQM.
 The two differences are that (1) CVQM is called from a command line (e.g., Windows Accessory "Command Prompt"), and (2) CVQM cannot compare the results from multiple video clips to improve calibration accuracy.
 CVQM runs on one pair of video files at a time, and writes results to files.